eLearning course protection

 Plagiarism is rampant.
 A recent study of academic journal articles revealed that more than 68% of articles researchers surveyed qualified as plagiarized.
-If plagiarism, representing someone else’s work without acknowledgment, is a problem in academia, authors of e-Learning courses have reason for concern.
+If plagiarism, representing someone else’s work without acknowledgment, is a problem in academia, authors of eLearning courses have a reason for concern.
 The Internet makes so much content accessible.
-Downloading, copy-and-paste tools, and many more technological tricks make a plagiarist’s work easy.
+Downloading, copy-and-paste tools and many more technological tricks make a plagiarist’s work easy.

-When you’ve invested research, time, effort, teamwork and – frankly – a considerable amount of resources to produce an e-Learning course, protection of that investment is a priority.
+When you’ve invested research, time, effort, teamwork and – frankly – a considerable amount of resources to produce an eLearning course, the protection of that investment is a priority.
 While the Internet provides easy access to information, a downside to consider is that information is available for anyone to harvest.

 Watermarks discourage theft because they put a clearly visible mark or logo on the content.
 Digital watermarks are difficult and time-consuming to remove.
 And, depending on its size and transparency, removal is just not worth the thwarted plagiarist’s effort.
 Thus, images protected by watermarks are less vulnerable to theft.